zyb8023/react-ts-zero/README.md

 This is a starter kit bootstrapped with Create-React-App along with following stuffs:

 -   Language and Linters: typescript, eslint, prettier
--   deps: react, react-redux(rematch), react-router-dom, sytled-components, @baidu/rubik-ui
+-   deps: react, react-redux(rematch), react-router-dom, sytled-components

 ## Repo Structure